 For statements one and two, state

 for each if they are true or false.
-1) The oxygen–oxygen bond distance
+1) All indicators have color in

-than the atomic radius of O. If both are true, state if two is a
+the presence of a strong base.
+If both are true, state if two is a

 correct explanation for one.

 context means pH indicators. pH indicators are chemicals or mixtures of chemicals

 that display different colors at different pHs.
 Most indicators will have two or

 three different colors.
 Let’s have a look at methyl

 orange.
 At pHs less than or equal to about